Furness Railway No. 3

 The Furness Railway No.3, nicknamed "Old Coppernob", is a preserved English steam locomotive.
 It acquired its nickname because of the copper cladding to its dome-shaped "haystack" firebox.

 History

-It was built in 1846 by Bury, Curtis, and Kennedy of Liverpool, a company with which the Furness Railway's first locomotive superintendent, James Ramsden, had been an apprentice.
-It is a four-coupled version of Edward Bury's popular bar-frame design of the period, with iron bar frames and inside cylinders, and is historically significant as the only survivor in the United Kingdom of this type.
-It is also one of the few items of rolling stock surviving from the Furness Railway whose Indian red livery it carries.
+It was built in 1846 by Bury, Curtis, and Kennedy of Liverpool, a company with which the Furness Railway's first locomotive superintendent James Ramsden had been an apprentice.
+It is an 0-4-0 version of Edward Bury's popular bar-frame design of the period, with iron bar frames and inside cylinders, and is historically significant as the only survivor of this type in the United Kingdom.
+It is also one of the few preserved engines from the Furness Railway, whose Indian red livery it carries.

 Withdrawal

-It shared with three other similar engines all traffic on the Furness Railway for around six years.
-Latterly it was used for shunting around the docks at Barrow-in-Furness and on local duties, being withdrawn in 1900, completing nearly 55 years of service.
+It handles all traffic on the Furness Railway with three similar engines for around six years.
+Latterly it was used for shunting around the docks at Barrow-in-Furness and on local duties, being withdrawn in 1900 after nearly 55 years of service.